Insurance Claim Checks: Who They're Made Out To and How to Cash Them

 What happens if my insurance check is more than the repair cost?

 If the check was issued to you and the repairs cost less than the check amount, you can generally keep the difference — provided the car is paid off and there's no settlement language restricting the funds.
-If your lender is listed on the check, however, they may require that any leftover funds be applied toward your loan balance.
+If your lender is listed on the check, however, they may require that any leftover funds be applied toward your loan balance or held in escrow.
+Always keep your repair receipts and documentation in case of any future insurer review.
+You may also want to consider whether filing future small claims is worth it given your claims history.

 Can I sign over an insurance claim check to a repair shop?

 Yes, in most cases you can endorse (sign over) a check to your repair shop as a form of payment.
-However, many shops are cautious about accepting two-party checks or large endorsed checks due to liability concerns.
-It's best to confirm the shop's policy before assuming they will accept it.
-If a lender is also listed on the check, they will likely need to be involved in the endorsement as well.
+However, many shops are cautious about accepting two-party checks or large endorsed checks due to liability concerns, so confirm the shop's policy before assuming they will accept it.
+If a lender is also listed on the check, they will almost certainly need to be part of the endorsement process as well.
+When in doubt, ask your insurer about issuing payment directly to the shop instead.
+You can also review our guide on when not to file a car insurance claim before starting the process.

 Compare Car Insurance Rates in Ohio